Richarmi/w01d02-homework/homework2_answers.md

 3.) git reset --hard
 4.) --hard erases the working branch's changes since the last commit.
 5.) for in case a branch fails to merge and some of the files get corrupted or lost.

+Section 3:

+1.) git branch [branch-name]
+2.) git checkout [branch-name]
+3.) because you want to make separate your changes to the same file(s) from those done by the master branch.
+One case is when two or more people are working on each of their own cloned versions of the file(s) stored within the repository pointed to by the master branch.